The Einstein-Weyl spaces associated to Segre quartic surfaces: Real minitwistor lines on the Segre surfaces

 \begin{proposition} If $C$ is a rational curve having one ordinary node $p$ as its only singularity and $C$ is equipped with a real structure $\sigma$, then the real locus $C^{\sigma}$ consists of one of the following possibilities: \begin{itemize} \item the single point $p$, \item the union of the single point $p$ and a circle which does not pass through $p$, \item the `figure 8' which has a node at $p$. \end{itemize} \end{proposition}

-\begin{proposition} If $C$ is a rational curve having one ordinary cusp $p$ as its only singularity and $C$ is equipped with a real structure $\sigma$, then the real locus $C^{\sigma}$ is a real cuspidal curve homotopic to $\mathbb S^1$, having the point $p$ as a real cusp. \end{proposition}
+\begin{proposition} If $C$ is a rational curve with a single ordinary cusp $p$ as its only singularity and $C$ is equipped with a real structure $\sigma$, then the real locus $C^{\sigma}$ is a real cuspidal curve homotopic to $\mathbb{S}^1$, with $p$ as its real cusp. \end{proposition}

-We omit proofs of these two propositions since they can be readily shown by taking the normalization and then applying a classification of real structures on $\CP_1$.

-To investigate the variation of the structure of the real locus of $S\cap H$ as $H$ moves in $(T_pS)^{*\sigma}$, we will use the following proposition.
+To investigate how the structure of the real locus of $S \cap H$ changes as $H$ moves within $(T_pS)^{*\sigma}$, we will use the following proposition.